Introduction

 }

 Create a file called PinCodeValidation.drl to perform validation on pin code.
-We will check whether the pin code is 6 digits integer value or not.
+I will check whether the pin code is 6 digits integer value or not.

-The rule validation file must be put into src/main/resources/rules folder as we mentioned earlier.
+The rule validation file must be put into src/main/resources/rules folder as I mentioned earlier.
 You may put into other location and accordingly you have to change the configuration.

 You find AreaPin in when clause is the object and field code is accessed directly by its property name in the AreaPin class.